Tagle-Azca/Bankproject/README.md

 └── StatusAccount.h
 ```

 ## This project utilizes a Makefile for automating the compilation process.
 To compile the project, simply run make in your terminal.
-Ensure you have all necessary dependencies installed beforehand,to compile use the following command:
+Ensure you have all necessary dependencies installed beforehand.

+To compile use the following command:

 make